 Cache data provider

-Let’s look closer on the ESI tag I used:
+Let’s look more closely at the ESI tag I used:

 <esi:include src="/cache/get?key=2_5_"/>